Updated December 2014:

-Q: If I’m one month pregnant now, can I apply for Philhealth membership so I can avail of the maternity benefits when I give birth?
+Q: If I’m 1 month to 8 months pregnant now, can I apply for Philhealth membership so I can avail of the maternity benefits when I give birth?

-If you’re an OFW or an OFW dependent, yes, you can avail of the benefit as long as your delivery date is within the validity dates written on the receipt of payment made by the OFW member.
+Yes, if you’re an OFW or an OFW dependent.
+You can avail of the benefit as long as your delivery date is within the validity dates written on your premium receipt.

 The same condition for Sponsored Members.
 They also have validity dates, as reflected in their Sponsored ID cards.

-For Employed Members, 3 months of payments within the 6-month period prior to delivery are required.
+For Employed Members, payment for 3 months of the 6 months prior to delivery are required.

-Q. If the hospital is Philhealth-accredited, can I be sure that I get the maximum hospital benefit?
+Q. If the hospital or clinic is Philhealth-accredited, can I be sure that I get the maternity benefit?